-49. The President shall be the highest ranking officer and spokesperson for FIT.
-The President shall chair the Congress, subject to Article 12 of these Rules of Procedures, as well as Council and Executive Committee meetings.
-He or she shall be an ex officio member of all task forces and standing committees.
+49. The President shall be the highest‑ranking officer and spokesperson for FIT.
+The President shall chair the Congress, subject to Article 12 of these Rules of Procedure, and the Council and Executive Committee meetings.
+He or she shall be an ex officio member of all Task Forces and Standing Committees.

 50. The Vice‑Presidents shall assist the President.
 Should the President be prevented from discharging his or her duties, such functions shall be taken over by the Vice‑President appointed by the Executive Committee at its discretion and without delay.

-51. The Secretary General shall be responsible for organising Council and Executive Committee meetings and seeing to it that the notices of meetings, proposed agendas and relevant documents are received in time by those concerned.
+51. The Secretary General shall be responsible for organising Council and Executive Committee meetings and ensuring that the notices of meetings, proposed agendas and relevant documents are received in time by those concerned.

-52. The Secretary General shall be responsible for keeping the minutes of the Congress and of Council and Executive Committee meetings.
+52. The Secretary General shall be responsible for drafting the minutes of the Congress and of Council and Executive Committee meetings.

 53. Correspondence shall be received and dispatched by the Secretary General, the President being constantly kept informed.

 54. If the Secretary General is unable to attend a meeting, his or her functions shall be taken over by another member appointed by the Executive Committee.